fenago/oracle19c-labs/dataguard/lab_guides/lab33.md

     DB\_FILE\_NAME\_CONVERT parameter.
 This will cause an error when a tablespace is created on the primary database and force the Logical Apply process to shut down because the directory doesn\'t exit.
-Use a terminal window logged in as oracle to stndby.
-Create a symbolic link ORCLCDB linking to stndby2 so that file creation can proceed.
+Use a terminal window logged in as oracle to orcldg.
+Create a symbolic link ORCLCDB linking to orcldg2 so that file creation can proceed.

     ```
-    [oracle@stndby ~]$ cd /u01/app/oracle/oradata
+    [oracle@orcldg ~]$ cd /u01/app/oracle/oradata
-    [oracle@stndby oradata]$ ln -s stndby2 ORCLCDB
+    [oracle@orcldg oradata]$ ln -s orcldg2 ORCLCDB
     ```

 > **Note:** The Data Guard documentation shows how to create a DDL